Common Causes of a Building Collapse

 Liability for a Building Collapse

-If you have been injured while working on a building that collapsed, call Gross & Kenny, LLP, to speak to an experienced Philadelphia Workers’ Compensation lawyer who will review your legal options with you.
+If you have been injured in a building collapse accident in Philadelphia, call Gross & Kenny, LLP, to speak to an experienced attorney who will review your legal options with you.
 Our team will fight on your behalf to make sure you receive the maximum allowable compensation for your injuries.
-Call us today at 215-512-1500 or contact us online to schedule a free initial consultation in our Philadelphia offices.